fightnyy/LandmarkProject/README.md

 # LandmarkProject

-In this Project We make SNS based on Current Location.
+In this Project We make SNS(like Instagram)Application<br>
+LandMarker(which is our project name) recommend and inform Landmarker(famous location) based on Current Location.<br/>
-This Project was made for 2019 Mobile Programmingn Project
+This Project was made for 2019 Mobile Programming Project